 In a silent castle, in a silent land, a lonely woman sat on a throne of stone.

-In her courtyard were the mourners for her husband’s funeral.
+And in her courtyard were the mourners for her husband’s funeral.

 In her forest lay the corpse of her daughter.
 As was their custom, the dun men gave Snow White’s body to the river.